Yoavliss11/IR-project/README.md

 ## Indexes Used
 The retrieval system is based on a single index:
  - Body Index – built from the full text of Wikipedia articles and used as the sole source for document retrieval and ranking.
+ - Title Index – built from Wikipedia article titles and used as an additional textual signal to improve matching quality for queries that are strongly aligned with document titles.
+ - PageRank – a global importance score computed over the Wikipedia link graph and incorporated as an auxiliary ranking signal to refine the final ordering of retrieved documents.
  -  Additionally, a pickle-based dictionary is used to map Wikipedia document IDs to their corresponding article titles.
 This mapping is applied only at the presentation stage and is not involved in the retrieval or ranking process.

 ## Search Capabilities - Main Search Function
 The system exposes a single primary search function.
-Document retrieval and ranking are performed exclusively using the body index, with cosine similarity over TF-IDF vectors serving as the sole scoring mechanism.
-PageRank was empirically evaluated as an additional ranking signal, but did not lead to measurable improvements in retrieval quality and was therefore excluded from the final ranking pipeline.
+Document retrieval and ranking are performed using a combination of textual and global signals.
+Textual relevance is computed using cosine similarity over TF-IDF vectors derived from both the body index and the title index, with a weighted combination that assigns a higher importance to the body content.
+Specifically, 60% of the textual score is attributed to the body index and 40% to the title index.

+In addition, PageRank is incorporated as a global importance signal.
+A portion of the overall ranking score, amounting to 15%, is allocated to PageRank.
+This weight is taken from the combined textual score, resulting in an effective contribution of PageRank that is smaller than the original textual weights, while preserving the dominance of content-based relevance in the final ranking pipeline.

 ## Infrastructure and Deployment